Wizzpert07/Wizzpert-agents/examples/avatar_agents/bithuman/README.md

 # BitHuman Avatar Example

-This example demonstrates how to integrate the BitHuman SDK with LiveKit Agents to create an interactive visual agent on local CPU device.
+This example demonstrates how to integrate the BitHuman SDK with wizzpert Agents to create an interactive visual agent on local CPU device.

 ## Prerequisites